CatTanker/cnc_map_tool_guide/docs/rendererresources.md

 ; Possible values: Nearest neighbor, Bilinear, Bicubic, Lanczos, xBR-lv2 shader=...
 ```
-Note this is also configurable from `cnc-ddraw config.exe` that is provided from CnC-DDraw's [releases page](https://github.com/FunkyFr3sh/cnc-ddraw/releases).

 For the Direct3D9 renderer, enter ddraw.ini and test out the following options ingame to see which you prefer.
 According to the latest `ddraw.ini`: